syslog-ng/syslog-ng/dbld/images/xenial/README.md

 $ dbld/rules shell-xenial
 ```

-You can also build an RPM using:
+You can also build a DEB using:

 ```bash
 $ dbld/rules deb-xenial